-Criminal Justice 102 (Administration of Criminal Justice) ..3 Criminal Justice 106 (Introduction to Corrections) ...........3 Criminal Justice 203 (Ethics and Leadership in Criminal Justice)........3
+Criminal Justice 203 (Ethics and Leadership in Criminal Justice).......3

 CULINARY ARTS TWO-YEAR CAREER PROGRAM PREPARATION FOR EMPLOYMENT

 The Culinary Arts curriculum is planned to meet the increasing employment needs for trained chefs and culinary experts.
 Successful completion of the program will qualify a person to be employed as a cook, sous chef, executive chef, culinary educator, kitchen manager, and food sales representative.
 The Culinary Arts program costs beyond tuition, fees, and books are approximately \$400.00 for uniforms and knife kits.